How to Become a Certified Translator in UAE

 Understanding MOJ Translator Certification

-In the UAE, the Ministry of Justice maintains a register of certified legal translators (known as "turjman" in Arabic).
+In the UAE, the Ministry of Justice maintains a register of certified legal translators (known as “turjman” in Arabic).
 These licensed professionals are the only individuals authorized to produce translations that courts, government ministries, and official bodies accept.
-This isn't merely a credential—it's a legal requirement built into the UAE justice system.
+This isn’t merely a credential, it’s a legal requirement built into the UAE justice system.
+Whether you’re based in Dubai or Abu Dhabi, the licensing process is the same.

-When a contract dispute reaches Dubai Courts, when immigration authorities review visa applications, or when a business registers with the Department of Economic Development, any foreign-language documents must be accompanied by certified translations.
-The translator's MOJ license number, stamp, and signature verify the translation's authenticity and accuracy.
+When a contract dispute reaches Dubai Courts or immigration authorities review visa applications, certified translations are mandatory.
+The same applies when a business registers with the Department of Economic Development.
+The translator’s MOJ license number, stamp, and signature verify the translation’s authenticity and accuracy.

 Why the Certification Matters